jmansilla/ipypy/README.md

 This way, you can pay better attention to the actual code modifications of your notebooks while reviewing changes.

+## Benefits

+* You can now import your notebook from another file
+* You can now use standard coding tools and practices for manipulating code:
+  * testing
+  * editors
+  * refactoring
+  * ...
+* The source code of your notebook, in a code versioning repository, now makes sense.
+It's code.
+* You can choose to simply ignore the metadata files (.ipynb) in the repository, or keep them versioned.
+It's up to you.

+## Warning

+We are in beta.
+Once you open a notebook with this extension enabled, and later save it, your notebook will be saved in a format a bit incompatible.

 ## Installation

     $ pip install ipypy